CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It stores the prepared statement.

-- It holds the array in the result set.

 - It connects to the PostgreSQL database.

+- It holds the array of rows in the result set.

-/// type=MS, answer=[2,4,5]
+/// type=MS, answer=[2,3,5]

 Which statements correctly describe the code on line 6 of `student.php`?

 - It queries the SQL statement.

+- It assigns the returned value to the variable `$data`.

 - It calls the `fetchAll()` method of the `$pstmt` object.

 - It executes the argument `$pstmt` in the `fetchAll()` method.

-- It returns the array that contains the result set of the remaining rows.
+- It returns the array of the remaining rows in the result set.

-- It assigns the return value of `fetchAll()` method to the variable `$data`.

 /// type=SS, answer=[4]